evelyndotjs/awe-dog-app-prework/README.md

 Two modules, HTTPS (native module) and Axios were used to make the HTTP request in NodeJS because I wanted practice on using different modules.

 ## Blocker
-Render a spinner while the API retrieves data during POST request without frontend
+Render a spinner while the API retrieves data during POST request without DOM